symbol/symbol-docs/source/concepts/account.rst

 A private key is a key to an account.
 Anyone with access to the private key ultimately has control over the account.

-.. note:: The private key must be kept secret.Make sure your private key is backed up safely somewhere offline.
+.. note:: The private key must be kept secret.
+Make sure your private key is backed up safely somewhere offline.

 **Public key**